axeltissinier/match-4-python/README.md

 # match-4-python
-Simple match 4 for python using tkinter
+Simple match 4 for python using tkinter with victory detection.